If your dog has never been tent camping before there are a few things that you could work on with your dog to make things go a bit more smoothly.

 Dogs love routine.
 You have a bathroom routine, an eating routine and likely a playtime or sleeping routine for you and your dog.
 Make sure that you take the time to establish a “tent camping” routine as well.

 This will be different for everyone.
-I will include similar things though like WHERE the dog will eat and sleep and WHEN and HOW your dog will dog “go to the bathroom”.
+I would include similar things though like WHERE the dog will eat and sleep and WHEN and HOW your dog will “go to the bathroom”.
 This last one is especially important.
 When you are in a tent, it can be slightly more inconvenient and possibly a little uncomfortable to get up and let the dog out.

 Give each dog (if you have more than one) a spot to sleep of her/his own.
 You can even give each dog a blanket to sleep on.
 If you dog moves off the blanket it is not the end of the world, but depending on the situation, it might be a good idea to do a little training to get your dog(s) used to having their own place.
 Unless you are ok with them sleeping with you!